 Zucchini Noodles (Zoodles) with Roasted Cherry Tomatoes: a quick to pull together zucchini noodles recipe, packed with late summer veggies.
-A healthy pasta alternative when zucchini is in season, this easy zucchini noodles recipe is easy to make! vegetarian or vegan + gluten free
+A healthy pasta alternative when zucchini is in season, this easy zucchini noodles recipe is easy to make!
+This recipe is vegetarian, easily vegan and is gluten free.

 A quintessential summer veggie, I make the most of when in season.

 Have you given a zucchini noodles recipe a go?
 AKA zoodles, zucchini noodles make creating a flavorful, veggie focused meal a snap and enjoyed seasonally, they’re a perfect partner for fresh and saucy roasted cherry tomatoes.

 But as simple as zoodles are, there’s a few things to keep in mind when cooking and prepping a zucchini noodles recipe.

 Pro Tips: How to Zucchini Noodle

-- To make zucchini noodles I used a julienne peeler before I got a Spiralizer.
+- Spiralize the zucchini noodles using a julienne peeler or a Spiralizer.
 They both work well although the Spiralizer is quicker and easier.
 I love having both in my kitchen for their versatility.

 - I use the smallest blade on the spiralizer to make zucchini noodles.

 - Keep the skin on the zucchini!
 It’s a rich source of antioxidants we don’t want to lose.

 - No need to salt prior to cooking.
 Simply julienne or spiralize the zucchini and they’re ready to use in a recipe.